 Titanium frames offer a more comfortable ride than carbon fiber.
 The reason is that titanium does a better job of absorbing shocks from the road.
 This is possible because titanium is less rigid than carbon fiber.
 It can flex a bit as you ride.

 When you hit a bump with a titanium bike, the frame can deform slightly to absorb some of the energy.
 This makes the ride feel smoother.
 When you hit the same bump with a more rigid carbon fiber frame, most of that energy transmits through the frame and into your body.
 This makes the ride feel harsher.
 You’ll feel every bump a bit more on a carbon bike.

-For this reason, titanium bikes are preferable for long-distance riding like bicycle touring, bikepacking, and gravel riding.
+For this reason, titanium is preferable for a bike that is used for long-distance riding like a touring bike, adventure bike, and gravel bike.
 The smoother ride allows you to spend more hours in the saddle without feeling fatigue or discomfort.

 Having said this, some cyclists find that carbon fiber does a better job of absorbing vibrations from the road.
 This may be because the material is less dense.
 Good vibration absorption can help to reduce arm and hand fatigue.

 The way the frame is engineered also plays a major role in the comfort of the bike.
 For example, manufacturers can engineer carbon fiber frames in a way that makes them more flexible in some places and stiffer in others.
 This is possible because carbon fiber can be fine-tuned.
 Manufacturers can vary the thickness of the carbon fiber, the type of resin, the type of fibers, the direction of the fibers, the density of the material, etc. to change the rigidity of different parts of the frame.
 The material is almost infinitely tunable.